noblems/beginners-guide-to-arduino/README.md

 # beginners-guide-to-arduino
-simple tutorial with proteus simulaitons assumes proteus 7 or higher
+simple tutorial with proteus simulations assumes proteus 7 or higher
+Open the design files in Proteus.
+Provide the path to the HEX file or choose from this repository then Simulate it using Play Button